corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 3. Type information is erased at runtime in order to allow polymorphism
 4. The compiler must guarantee type safety at all times, even if it can't see the concrete type

-Many standard library traits (Clone, Iterator, etc.) are also not dyn compatible, so don't worry.
+If your trait is not dyn compatible, don't worry!
+Many standard library traits (`Clone`, `Iterator`, etc.) are also not dyn compatible.
-As we've seen, you can work around these limitations with type erasure and other techniques.
+As we've seen, there are ways to work around these limitations with type erasure, generics, or more fine-grained traits.

 ### Historical Notes

+I find it interesting to see how dyn compatibility evolved over time in Rust.
+If you do, too, here are some resources to dig deeper:

-- [RFC 255](https://rust-lang.github.io/rfcs/0255-object-safety.html): Introduced object safety (2014, before Rust 1.0)
+- 2014-09-22: [RFC 255](https://rust-lang.github.io/rfcs/0255-object-safety.html) - Introduced object safety (2014, before Rust 1.0)
+- 2014-11-03: [Issue #428](https://github.com/rust-lang/rfcs/issues/428) - Object-safety and static methods
-- [RFC 546](https://rust-lang.github.io/rfcs/0546-Self-not-sized-by-default.html): Removed implied `Sized` bound on traits
+- 2015-01-03: [RFC 546](https://rust-lang.github.io/rfcs/0546-Self-not-sized-by-default.html) - Removed implied `Sized` bound on traits
-- [Issue #428](https://github.com/rust-lang/rfcs/issues/428): Object-safety and static methods
-- [Rust 1.72](https://blog.rust-lang.org/2023/08/24/Rust-1.72.0.html): GATs can be opted out with `where Self: Sized`
+- 2023-08-24: [Rust 1.72](https://blog.rust-lang.org/2023/08/24/Rust-1.72.0.html) - GATs can be opted out with `where Self: Sized`
-- [Rust 1.84.0](https://blog.rust-lang.org/2025/01/09/Rust-1.84.0/): Renamed "object safety" to "dyn compatibility" (not mentioned in the release notes)
+- 2025-01-09: [Rust 1.84.0](https://blog.rust-lang.org/2025/01/09/Rust-1.84.0/) - Silently renamed "object safety" to "dyn compatibility" (tragically, not mentioned in the release notes!)